 Tara is the in-house content lead at Digistorm, tending to all content needs, big or small!
 When she’s not writing copy or managing the Insights editorial calendar, Tara is passionate about supporting theatre and live music.

 Branding, done well, builds a network of families who are loyal to your school and are proud to be a part of your community.
-Branding takes your school's values and places them front and center in every touchpoint that a family will have with your school: from your billboard ads to your social media posts.
-It even encapsulates the way that your staff speaks with families — after all, they are brand ambassadors and can make a huge difference in how your business is perceived.
+Branding takes your school's values and places them front and centre in every touchpoint that a family will have with your school: from your billboard ads, to your social media posts.
+It even encapsulates the way that your staff speak with families — after all, they are brand ambassadors, and can make a huge difference in how your business is perceived.

 Richard Branson, king of branding, tells his story about building the Virgin brand when he started the company:

 We knew very little about marketing or branding when we started Virgin Records, back in 1972.
 We simply formed the business around our personal values, and went from there.